utsav8946/Blinkit-Dashboard/README.md

 This project aims to analyze the sales performance, customer behavior, and operational efficiency of Blinkit.
 The dashboard provides clear insights that help identify top-selling items, understand order trends, track customer ratings, and support better decision-making.
 It is designed to give users a complete view of the business in a simple and interactive way.

 **Tech Stack**
-1)Power BI – for data cleaning, modelling, and creating interactive visuals\n 2)Power Query – for transforming and preparing raw data 3)DAX – for writing measures and calculations 4)Excel/CSV – used as the base data source
+1)Power BI – for data cleaning, modelling, and creating interactive visuals

+2)Power Query – for transforming and preparing raw data 3)DAX – for writing measures and calculations 4)Excel/CSV – used as the base data source